Embedding our Purpose and Values in everything we do

 The National Board is the principal governance body for KPMG Australia.
 It is responsible for oversight and monitoring of the firm’s management to drive growth and long-term prosperity of the firm while engendering trust from the firm’s partners, people, clients, and the wider community.

 The Board approves and oversees execution of the firm’s strategy and ensures there are rigorous processes in place for identifying and managing risk and reputational matters, including the firm’s impacts on people, planet, and prosperity.
+The National Board Charter sets out the terms of reference for the National Board of the KPMG Australia Partnership.

 The Board reviews the firm’s commitments, strategies and goals on sustainable development and receives regular updates on progress against Our Impact Plan commitments and associated action plans and targets, such as our Climate Action Plan, our Climate Risk report and approving Our Impact Plan Scorecard annually.